DiegoHuertaD/diegoh/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm an Assistant Professor in the Department of Economics at the  <a href="https://fen.uchile.cl/en"> University of Chile</a>.
 I'm a macroeconomist with an interest in political economy.
-I work with heterogeneous agent models to understand the joint determination of inequality, policies, and macroeconomic outcomes.
+I work with heterogeneous agent models to understand the joint determination of inequality, public policies, and macroeconomic outcomes.

 I received a Ph.D. in Economics from <a href="https://www.economics.northwestern.edu/"> Northwestern University</a> in 2024.